shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-plain-list-without-jss.png'/>
 </p>

 It's not quite how we wanted it to look like - image and text are not aligned.

+## Styling the screen

 We need to add some styling with React Native.
 Import `StyleSheet` from React Native.

 ```javascript{2}
 #file: app/screen/RestaurantsList.js